Skreamzz/Ishwikiclone/Adding-a-character-device-to-iSH.md

 # Introduction
 This page documents the implementation of a new character device to iSH.
-In this case, a minimal Real Time Clock
+In this case, a minimal (emulated) Real Time Clock

 # Create #defines in fs/devices.h for device major and minor numbers